Born: 11th June 1880, Woolwich, Kent.

 Henry left Sutton School before attending Plumstead High Street School, Greenwich.
 His first day was the 9th September 1893 and he was expected to leave on the 1st September 1893.
 Walter Spackman was recorded as his step father and the family were leaving at 46, Hartville Road.

-Henry is also remembered on St. Clement’s Church WW1 War Memorial
+Henry is also remembered on the war memorial at St. Clement’s Church , Ipswich.

 Royal Horse Artillery, 3rd Brigade, Ammunition Column: